microsoft/aitour-interact-with-llms/lab/Workshop Instructions/05_AI_Assistants.md

 - **Code Interpreter**
 - **File Search**

-For this workshop, we will be using Function Calling as seen in the previous section, and Code Interpreter.
+In this section, we will be covering Code Interpreter and in the next, Function Calling.

 ## Understanding the Components of Assistants